 It is best to use warm, not hot, water when bathing or washing the face because hot water can strip the skin of its natural oils.

 Spending too much time in water can remove sebum from the skin.
-The American Academy of Dermatology recommend limiting showers and baths to 5–10 minutes or less to help heal dry skin.
+The American Academy of Dermatology recommends limiting showers and baths to 5–10 minutes or less to help heal dry skin.

 After bathing or washing the face, people should immediately apply a moisturizer to help lock in moisture.